Overview

 Noise Reduction

-- Turning on Noise reduction will impact the scan capture speed.
+- Enabling Noise Reduction reduces scan capture speed.

 Stitching: Static vs Dynamic